Which courts specialize or deal with construction disputes? Can decisions be appealed?

 On 20 July 2014, following a referendum in Ireland, the Court of Appeal Act 2014 was signed into law and established a general Court of Appeal which sits between the jurisdiction of the High and Supreme Courts.
 The Court of Appeal is the default court for appeals from the High Court/Commerical Court.
 In exceptional circumstances the Court of Appeal can be 'leapfrogged' and a ruling can be appealed directly to the Supreme Court.
 Appeals to the Supreme Court will generally only be permitted where:

 There are no specific construction courts or tribunals operating in the private sector.
-Construction disputes are dealt with by territorial courts (Tribunali).
-Therefore, decisions of the courts can be appealed.
+Construction disputes are dealt with by ordinary courts (Tribunali).
+Decisions of the courts can be appealed before courts of appeal.
+Decisions of the courts of appeal can be appealed before the Supreme Court.

 There are no specific courts dealing with construction disputes.
 Construction disputes are dealt with by normal civil courts, therefore, decisions of the courts can be appealed.

 In the Netherlands, disputes arising from a construction contract can be brought before either a civil-law court or an arbitration board.
 All Dutch courts are competent to take on construction disputes.
 There are no specific ‘construction courts’.
 Parties can agree when entering into an agreement or when a dispute arises, to settle any disputes by means of arbitration.
-Arbitration is may be preferred over proceedings before a civil-law court, because of the expertise that arbitrators have and the speed of the proceedings.
+Arbitration may be preferred over proceedings before a civil-law court, because of the expertise that arbitrators have and the speed of the proceedings.
 Conversely, arbitration is usually more expensive than civil-law court proceedings.

 There is no court established by law in Nigeria specifically for the purpose of adjudication on construction disputes.
 Construction disputes being civil matters arising from contracts fall within the jurisdiction of the High Court of the state where the property or project is located.